[Analysis] Israeli propaganda targets EU funds for NGOs

 "Poland, Slovakia, and Greece were also sensitive [about the EU statement]," an EU diplomat told EUobserver.

-None of that will stop Palestinian expats, together with US-based NGO Avaaz, from staging a protest outside the EU Council building in Brussels, where ministers meet, on Monday, or from calling for EU sanctions on Israel.
+None of this will stop Palestinian expats, together with US-based NGO Avaaz, from staging a protest outside the EU Council building in Brussels, where ministers meet, on Monday, or from calling for EU sanctions on Israel.

 The Israeli study might provide talking points for its allies inside the building.